-There are currently three degree programs offered within the Department of Counseling, including: the PhD in Counselor Education and Supervision, the MEd in School Counseling (preparation for PreK-12 certification), and the MA in Clinical Mental Health Counseling (preparation for professional licensure).
+There are currently three degree programs offered within the Department of Counseling, including the PhD in Counselor Education and Supervision, the MEd in School Counseling (preparation for PreK-12 certification), and the MA in Clinical Mental Health Counseling (preparation for professional licensure).

-In addition to these degree programs, the Department offers two other admission classifications: "certification-only" and "licensure-only."
-The certification-only track is for students possessing a relevant master's degree, regardless of area of specialization, and who want to pursue "certification" as a school counselor in PA.
-The licensure-only track is for students who already hold a minimum of a 48-credit hour master's degree in Counseling or a very closely related field and need additional credits to meet PA licensure standards.
+In addition to these degree programs, the Department offers two other admissions classifications: "certification-only" and "licensure-only."
+The certification-only track is for students possessing a closelyrelated master's degree who want to pursue "certification" as a school counselor in PA.
+The licensureonly track is for students who already hold a minimum of a 48-credit hour master's degree in Counseling or a very closely-related field and who need additional credits to meet PA licensure standards.
 The maximum number of credits needed toward certification or licensure must not exceed 18 in order for an applicant to be eligible for one of these tracks.

-In order to accommodate part-time students and working professionals, most counseling courses are offered during the evening hours, Monday through Thursday.
+In order to accommodate part-time students and working professionals, most synchronous and/or inperson master's-level counseling courses are offered during the evening hours, Monday through Thursday.
 During summer sessions, courses are also sometimes offered during the day.
 Practicum and Field Experiences require additional time beyond standard class times for client/student meetings and/or faculty supervision.

-Master's Program
+Master's Programs